All Episodes

 So I thank you.

-I thank you so much for raising this really important, absolutely critical question that we're all gonna have to do some thinking about.
+I thank you so much for raising this really important, absolutely critical question that we're all going to have to do some thinking about.

 That's why I say it was almost akin to the Dukakis rape question.

-Uh and uh something else popped into my mind as I was listening to this that it was akin to, um, and it popped out of my mind just as just as quickly.
+And something else popped into my mind as I was listening to this that was akin to, and it popped out of my mind just as quickly.

-That's exactly what this woman at at a at a televised pro-Obamacare seminar at the White House, the average ordinary Americans a woman comes in and asks Obama about her hundred-year-old mother who wants a pacemaker and her will to live.
+A woman comes in and asks Obama about her 100-year-old mother who wants a pacemaker and her will to live.

 And will we be making exceptions for people based on their will to live in Obama?